SovaNetwork/utxo-tracing/README.md

 - `GET /spendable-utxos/block/{height}/address/{address}`: Get spendable UTXOs for an address at a specific block height
 - `GET /select-utxos/block/{height}/address/{address}/amount/{amount}`: Select UTXOs for a specified amount

+All endpoints that include an `address` path parameter validate the value as a Bitcoin address and return `400 Bad Request` when parsing fails.

 ### Indexer service

 The indexer exposes an HTTP API used by validators: